PROFILE

 age 18.

-government.
-The EPRDF-led government of Prime
+The EPRDF-led government of Prime Minister Meles

-Minister Meles Zenawi has promoted a policy of
+Zenawi has promoted a policy of ethnic

-ethnic federalism, devolving significant powers
+federalism, devolving significant powers to

-to regional, ethnically based authorities.
+regional, ethnically based authorities.
+Ethiopia

-Ethiopia today has 9 semi-autonomous
+today has 9 semi-autonomous administrative

-administrative regions and two special city
+regions and two special city administrations

-administrations (Addis Ababa and Dire Dawa),
+(Addis Ababa and Dire Dawa), which have the

-Ethiopians enjoy wider, albeit circumscribed,
+present government, Ethiopians enjoy wider,

-political freedom than ever before in Ethiopia’s
+ever before in Ethiopia’s history.

 Principal Government Officials